kits-ab/KOLLiCon/backend/README.md

 ### Project Structure

 The project follows a standard Spring Boot project structure and leverages Gradle for managing dependencies.
-The main components of the project structure include:
+The main components of the project structure include:sdfsf

 ```plaintext
 src/